caseymcc/instinct-mi25/README.md

 You will need to install ROCm, get the [5.2.5 deb](http://repo.radeon.com/amdgpu-install/22.20.5/ubuntu/focal/).
 Support for the `MI-25` has been discontinued after `ROCm 4.5.2` however this version seems to still supported it (later version need to be tested as well).
 [AMD's install instructions](https://rocm.docs.amd.com/en/latest/deploy/linux/installer/install.html)

-Once the downloaded completes you can then install it with the following
+Once the download completes you can then install it with the following
 ```
 sudo dpkg -i amdgpu-install_22.20.50205-1_all.deb
 ```